 I spend my evenings drooling over photographs of hounds on Facebook, thinking they are quite the most beautiful art form, so I am going to do a series of them in oil on board to exhibit at Suffolk Living, Felixstowe in September.
 The wall-space is now booked…!

-In my last blog I talked about the extraordinary little dog I met at a shop in Ipswich; the Wild Man of Orford as I called him.
-I’m pleased to say I’ve finished his portrait now and popped it into the gallery.
-He’s the first in line.
-He lent himself to pastels beautifully and I’m quite pleased with the result – I think the checkerboard chair sets him off to good effect.
-I will pop back to the shop with it next week to gauge the owner’s opinion/approval.
+In my last blog I talked about the extraordinary little dog I met at a shop in Ipswich; the Wild Man of Orford or Socrates as I called him.
+I have since discovered that his name is Coco and he’s a she and I’ve finished her portrait now and popped it into the gallery.
+She’s the first in line.
+Coco was the perfect candidate for pastels and was a joy to draw.- I think the checkerboard chair sets her off to good effect.

-In doing this portrait, I realised that oil is the most joyous medium and actually now, my favourite.
+In doing her portrait, I realised that oil is the most joyous medium and actually now, my favourite but that’s half thanks to Presley for being such a mesmerising subject.
 There was no grid-work used for this portrait and no preliminary drawing, yet everything seemed to fall into place – the most liberating experience ever!

 I urge you all to have a go and to pray for this noble hound in the meantime.
 Why not check out the Needle Nose Auction on the above link in the meantime and help her and her friends to live a sweeter life.

 Inspiration doesn’t come in bucket-loads at this time of year.
 All this mizzle and all that cooking at Christmas has given my creative energy a battering but, hey-ho, I’ll be back to the easel again soon and firing on all cylinders.
 Ed Cooper’s art class at Brettenham village hall on Friday mornings never fails to motivate and I’m looking forward to my second lesson of the term.
 I am learning how to paint a Cyclamen – whilst secretly yearning to step back into my comfort zone of ‘the dog’.